 However, those who stretched for the same time experienced a 5% drop in blood pressure, and those who practiced deep breathing saw a 7% drop.

-2. Celebrate small wins to reduce stress
+2. Celebrate small wins to reduce frustrations at work

 When we pursue our goals and view our daily successes, we have two options:

 - Look at how far we’ve come, what we’ve achieved and celebrate success every day